 This “highly structured system of ownership,” writes MacGregor, seems to be “an English peculiarity.”
 (It didn’t even extend to Scotland.)
 It lasted for centuries, though, and put in place measures that protected the swan population.
 It was illegal, for instance, to steal swan eggs or to cut the grass or reeds within 40 feet of a swan’s nest.

 By the 18th century, swan had fallen out of a favor as a status meat.
 Some people continued to mark their swan’s beaks until in the late 19th century, when animal cruelty activists argued it constituted “unnecessary suffering” and Queen Alexandra, the wife of King Edward VII, stopped the royal birds from being marked.

-This tradition of royal swan ownership carries on today, though: The Queen still owns every unmarked mute swan—the white-feathered bird with a knob on its orange beak, the bird that you most likely think of when you think “swan”—on England’s open waters.
-Every year in the summer, a group of “swan uppers” perform a ritualized swan census, during which they salute the Queen as the “Seigneur of Swans.”
+This tradition of royal swan ownership carries on today, though: The king still owns every unmarked mute swan—the white-feathered bird with a knob on its orange beak, the bird that you most likely think of when you think “swan”—on England’s open waters.

-Killing swans was outlawed in the 1980s, when the population in England was shrinking, and many people now believe that only the Queen is allowed to eat mute swans.
-That’s not exactly correct, but since she’s considered immune from prosecution, if she had a hankering for swan at Christmas, a traditional dish, no one could stop her from acting on it.
+Killing swans was outlawed in the 1980s, when the population in England was shrinking, and many people now believe that only the king is allowed to eat mute swans.
+That’s not exactly correct, but since he’s considered immune from prosecution, if he had a hankering for swan at Christmas, a traditional dish, no one could stop him from acting on it.